bxparks/AceButton/README.md

 embedded environment.
 But we wanted the ability to plug in different types of `ButtonConfig` into the `AceButton` class, and this C++ feature solves this problem very well.
-The cost is 2 extra bytes for the virtual table pointer in each instance of `ButtonConfig`, and an extra CPU overhead during the call to the virtual functions.
+The cost is 2 extra bytes for the virtual table pointer in each instance of `ButtonConfig`, and some extra CPU overhead during the call to the virtual functions.

 We have assumed that there is a 1-to-many relationship between a `ButtonConfig`